-There are 54 staked claims.
+There are 56 staked claims.
 These claims are not surveyed and require a minimum assessment work to be done each year.
 In the second and all subsequent years, a minimum of \$400 of assessment work per 16 ha (40 acres) claim unit per year is to be reported until a lease is applied for.
 The work does not have to be done on each claim as it can be spread over adjacent claims and excess work in a year can be used for later years.
-The staked claims will not require the \$400 exploration expenditures as stated above until 2018.
+Some of the staked claims will not require the \$400 exploration expenditures as stated above until 2016.
+Other claims will require the assessment work between 2017 and 2020.
 There are enough excess work credits to keep the claims in good standing for at least another 10 years.